Jijia031927/25BSE_JijiaLu/index.md

 I used a LED Matrix x2, 7 Segment Display, Buzzer, Button x7, Capacitor, Battery holder, AAA Battery x3, Transparent Acrylic Shell x 6, ICM (Intergrated Circuit Processor), and PCB.
 The ICM processes the inputs from the 7 buttons/switches and outputs to the screen and 7-segment display.

 # First Milestone
+For my first milestone, I completed the construction and wiring of the core components that make up the locking function of the project.
+I mounted an Arduino UNO R3 (with its servo‐driver extension shield) in its enclosure and soldered the header for the MG995 servo onto the board.
+I then ran a dedicated 5 V supply line—complete with a 470 μF decoupling capacitor—to the servo’s red and brown leads, and connected its control wire to digital pin 6.
+With this hardware in place, I was able to upload a simple sweep sketch that reliably moves the servo arm between its horizontal “rest” position and the 90° CCW “active” position needed to retract the lock.

+On the software side, I have verified that the MG995 will consistently hit both its start-and-end angles when powered from both USB and battery sources.
+To eliminate voltage sag during motion, I tested the system on a USB power bank and observed stable performance once the capacitor was in place.
+I also established a common ground between the Arduino and the external supply, ensuring the servo and controller share a reference.
+These early tests give me confidence that the locking mechanism will operate smoothly under standalone battery power.

+Looking ahead, the primary challenges will be integrating the MFRC522 RFID reader and implementing the two-card authentication logic without mechanical interference.
+I will need to calibrate the servo angles in situ—tweaking the MOTOR_REST_ANGLE and MOTOR_ACTIVE_ANGLE constants in code—so that the lock cam aligns precisely with its strike plate.
+I also need to design a tidy mounting scheme for the RFID antenna inside the enclosure and route all wiring so that nothing catches when the servo moves.
+Finally, I’ll test reliability over hundreds of cycles to guard against wear or binding.

+For upcoming milestones, I plan to wire and code the RFID module, reading two distinct tags in sequence and gating the servo action on successful scans.
+Once the reader is in place, I will add the I²C-backed LCD1602 to give user prompts (“Please Scan Card #1,” “Card 2 Invalid,” etc.), an active buzzer for audible feedback, and red/green status LEDs.
+After assembling and debugging that full authentication flow, I’ll move on to designing a custom 3D-printed housing, writing comprehensive documentation, and producing a demonstration video that showcases the finished system in action.

+## First Milestone Video

 <!---**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.*-->
 <iframe width="560" height="315" src="https://www.youtube.com/embed/M0pmq5avC0Q?si=Eaqc1bn8x1eadtzN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>